Frequently Asked Questions

 Do I spend more time in school or university?

-On all our ITE programmes you spend much more time in school than university.
+On all of our ITE programmes you spend much more time in school than University, approximately three-quarters of your time is in school.
 University days are carefully positioned to ensure that your course has a coherent structure to it that supports you to develop into the best teacher you can be.